By the end of this section, you will be able to do the following:

 Labor is the physical efforts of expulsion of the fetus and the placenta from the uterus during birth (parturition).
 Toward the end of the third trimester, estrogen causes receptors on the uterine wall to develop and bind the hormone oxytocin.
 At this time, the baby reorients, facing forward and down with the back or crown of the head engaging the cervix (uterine opening).
 This causes the cervix to stretch and nerve impulses are sent to the hypothalamus, which signals for the release of oxytocin from the posterior pituitary.
 The oxytocin causes the smooth muscle in the uterine wall to contract.
 At the same time, the placenta releases prostaglandins into the uterus, increasing the contractions.
 A positive feedback relay occurs between the uterus, hypothalamus, and the posterior pituitary to assure an adequate supply of oxytocin.
 As more smooth muscle cells are recruited, the contractions increase in intensity and force.

-The mother’s mammary glands go through changes during the third trimester to prepare for lactation and breastfeeding.
+The pregnant female’s mammary glands go through changes during the third trimester to prepare for lactation and breastfeeding.
 When the baby begins suckling at the breast, signals are sent to the hypothalamus causing the release of prolactin from the anterior pituitary.
 Prolactin causes the mammary glands to produce milk.
 Oxytocin is also released, promoting the release of the milk.
 The milk contains nutrients for the baby’s development and growth as well as immunoglobulins to protect the child from bacterial and viral infections.

 Contraception and Birth Control